pranav-ganesh/tp/docs/UserGuide.md

 - findAny searches for contacts that satisfy **ANY** of the fields specified<br>
 </div>

-Click [here](#finding-contacts-that-matches-any-of-the-keywords-specified-findany) to learn more about findAny
+Click [here](#46-finding-contacts-that-match-any-of-the-keywords-specified-findany) to learn more about findAny

 Examples:
 * `findAll n/alex` finds all the contacts that have the substring 'alex' in their name
-* `findAll n/Malan i/Swimming` finds only the contacts that have **BOTH** the substring 'malan' in the name and the substring 'swimming' as their interests
+* `findAll n/Malan i/Swimming` finds only the contacts that have **BOTH** the substring 'Malan' in the name and the substring 'swimming' as their interests
 * `findAll i/Painting i/ Running` finds only the contacts that have 'running' as a substring as their interests
 * `findAll n/al da vi a/ho oh` finds only the contacts that have **ALL 3** substrings of 'al', 'da' and 'vi' in their name **AND both** substrings of 'ho' and 'oh' in the address